 David Auner, aac is a cinematographer based in Los Angeles.
 He was born and raised in Graz, Austria, where his grandfather, a retired photographer, started teaching him film photography at a very early age.

 He graduated from Middlesex University, London, with a BA in Digital Film Arts.
 Currently he is a Cinematography Fellow at the American Film Institute Conservatory and will graduate with a MFA Cinematography in June 2018.
-Since 2015 David is a member of the Austrian Association of Cinematographers.
+David is a member of the Austrian Association of Cinematographers since 2015.

 “Cinematography, the writing with motion and light is my favorite form of storytelling.
 It is a nexus where technology, creativity, craftsmanship and teamwork come together.
 Cinematography is a discipline that requires constant learning, adaptation, experimentation, improvisation and, most of all, a very conscious, deliberate form of seeing, seeing and seeking light, color, depth, form and mood.